Brother SE400 Sewing and Embroidery Machine Review

 Spacious Work Area With Easy Design Features

-A lot of computerized sewing machine / embroidery machine combos are not adequate.
+A lot of computerized embroidery sewing machine combos are not adequate.
 We find that most models lack the work space needed to complete complex projects with ease.
-It’s something that has plagued the industry, but the SE400 is different.
+It’s something that has plagued the industry, but the Brother SE400 sewing machine is different.

 First, the workspace is brightly lit so that you can see the embroidery as it happens.